spences10/blog.scottspence.me/src/pages/2016-12-17-Starting-again-with-Jekyll/index.md

 date: "2016-12-17"
 title: "Starting again with Jekyll"
 tags: ['ramble']
-excerpt: "Since setting up this blog I haven't really bothered with Jekyll any more than just forking Barry Clarke's [repo](https://github.com/barryclark/jekyll-now) of Jekyll Now and adding these posts as and when the feeling takes me, I decided that I wanted my blog to look a bit more like Barry's [blog](http://www.barryclark.co/) with the fancy text flow around the images."
+excerpt: "Since setting up this blog I haven't really bothered with Jekyll any more than just forking Barry Clarke's repo of Jekyll Now and adding these posts as and when the feeling takes me."
 published: true
 ---